Montana (character): Film

-Jackson Brice appears as the Shocker in the live-action Marvel Cinematic Universe film Spider-Man: Homecoming (2017), portrayed by Logan Marshall-Green.
+Jackson Brice appears as the Shocker in Spider-Man: Homecoming (2017), portrayed by Logan Marshall-Green.
 This version is a member of Adrian Toomes' criminal enterprise and wields a modified version of Crossbones' vibration-emitting gauntlet.
-He is fired by Toomes after a weapons deal with Aaron Davis attracts Spider-Man's attention; when Brice threatens to expose the operation to Toomes' family and threatens them, Toomes attempts to intimidate him with one of Phineas Mason's weapons, but inadvertently disintegrates him instead.
-Brice's gauntlet and mantle are subsequently passed down to Herman Schultz.
+After being fired by Toomes for attracting Spider-Man's attention, Brice threatens to expose the operation to Toomes' family.
+While trying to intimidate Brice, Toomes inadvertently kills him before giving the gauntlet and Shocker mantle to Herman Schultz.

 Merchandise

-In 2009, Hasbro released an action figure of Shocker in their "Spider Charged" wave of toys based on The Spectacular Spider-Man.
+The Spectacular Spider-Man's incarnation of the Shocker received an action figure in Hasbro's "Spider Charged" series in 2009.